An inventor and his brother attempt to stop the hands of time in order to save their dying mother.

 “We’re on our way,” said Todd.
 “Just hold on!”
 He hung up the phone and turned to Alan.
 “Mom had another stroke.
 She’s not expected to recover…”

-Alan’s face become hot and his fists clenched.
+Alan’s face became hot and his fists clenched.
 He spun around and punched the wall as hard as he could.
 “Fuck!”

 The elevator doors had barely begun to open before Alan squeezed his way through and raced down the hallway of the hospital towards his mother’s room.
-Todd was there close behind him.
-At the end of the hallway the rest of the family waited; Uncle Maury, Julia and Maggie rocking little baby Thomas in her arms.
-And there was one more person: A man in a lab coat talking to Uncle Maury by the door to their mother’s room that was now closed.
+Todd was there, close behind him.
+At the end of the hallway, the rest of the family waited; Uncle Maury, Julia and Maggie rocking little baby Thomas in her arms.
+And there was one more person: A man in a lab coat talking to Uncle Maury by the now closed door to their mother’s room.
 Alan’s heel squeaked against the floor as he came to a hard hockey stop.
 Maggie ran to her husband and threw her free arm around his neck.
 She sobbed into his chest.

 “Where is she?” demanded Alan.